pkondrakunta/pkondrakunta/README.md

 - 👋 Hi, I’m @pkondrakunta
-- 👀 I’m exploring my interest in different tools in the full stack, software development and Internet of Things domains
+- 👀 I’m exploring my interests in full stack, software development and Internet of Things domains
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on full stack projects
 - 📫 How to reach me: https://www.linkedin.com/in/pkondrakunta/